Caroline Burton: Way Finding

 Discovery Den opened in 2015 thanks in part to the generous support from the PNC Foundation through the Grow UP Great program.

 Discovery Den zones are created to appeal to different ages and stages.
+Infants to curious 2nd graders will find something to engage and delight.
+Caregivers are encouraged to use the activities to play and learn together.

 Discovery Den is located on Level 2 in the Natural History Hall.
 Discovery Den is free to explore and is open during Museum hours.